Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display third line in file
+Create and write in a file